davidcjordan/tts_polly/README.md

     - utils: a 'u' indicates its a utility speech, 'n' indicates its a number which are used in score annoucements.
     - game,drill: a 'g' indicates used in game mode, a 'd' indicated used in drill mode
     - used: this column indicated whether the announcement was played in the current software.
 Ironically the used column is no longer used and can be deleted.
+- NOTE: before running make_mp3.py, then type ```source ./venv/bin/activate``` to activate the python virtual environment.
-- The generated mp3 file will be put into the ~/repos/audio directory, where this is also a github repository.
+- The generated mp3 files will be put into the ~/repos/audio directory, which is also a github repository.

 Currently make_mp3.py is hardcoded to read boomer_wav_files.csv; it can be editted to read a different CSV file instead.